Sigmmma/c20/src/content/h1/arguments/readme.md

 |`-checkfpu`                    | Was possibly used to debug the machine's floating point unit (FPU).
 |`-noSSE`                       | May have been used to disable certain branches of code with [SIMD instructions][about-sse].
 Unknown if this has any effect now.
 |`-testcrash`                   | Bring up a crash dialog?
 No effect.
 |`-usefxfile`                   | Load shaders from DirectX .fx files.
-Does not work.
+Pre-release versions of Halo PC contain .fx files in a `SHADERS\FX` folder.
+Does not work in release versions.
 |`-useref`                      | Unknown purpose.